LurkAndLoiter/NvidiaFanController/README.md

 >[!warning]
 >I no longer use this version.
-I now use a C version.
+I now use the fancontroller compiled from fancontroller.c and nvml.h. nvml headers are unmodified from nvidia and only included for the convenience of others.

 # NvidiaFanController
 A simple python pynvml control script for Nvidia fan control